nicolas-astorga/nicolas-astorga.github.io/content/authors/admin/_index.md

     url: https://www.vanderschaar-lab.com

 # Short bio (displayed in user profile at end of posts)
-bio: PhD researcher focused on reasoning, Bayesian experimental design, and optimisation for large language models.
+bio: Researching reasoning, Bayesian experimental design, and optimisation for large language models.

 # Interests to show in About widget
 interests:
-  - Bayesian experimental design
-  - Large language models
+  - Reasoning and Planning with LLMs
-  - Bayesian optimisation
+  - Bayesian Experimental Design
+  - Active Learning and Optimisation
-  - Probabilistic machine learning
+  - Probabilistic Modelling & Variational Inference
-  - Active learning for science and healthcare
+  - Machine Learning for Astronomy and Healthcare

 # Education to show in About widget
 education:
   courses:
     - course: Ph.D. in Machine Learning
-      institution: University of Cambridge (2023 – Present)
+      institution: University of Cambridge, 2023 – present
     - course: Dual M.Sc. in Electrical Engineering & Computer Science
-      institution: University of Chile (2020 – 2023)
+      institution: University of Chile, 2020 – 2023
     - course: B.Sc.
 Three Major – Computer, Electrical & Mechanical Engineering
-      institution: University of Chile (2013 – 2019)
+      institution: University of Chile, 2013 – 2019
     - course: P.E. – Electrical Engineering
-      institution: University of Chile (2021)
+      institution: University of Chile, 2021

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
+#   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
+#   form "mailto:your-email@example.com" or "/#contact" for contact widget.
 social:
+  - icon: envelope
+    icon_pack: fas
+    link: '/#contact'
   - icon: github
     icon_pack: fab
     link: https://github.com/nicolas-astorga
+  - icon: cv
+    icon_pack: ai
+    link: uploads/my_resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'nicolas.astorga@cam.ac.uk'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a Ph.D. researcher in the Machine Learning and AI lab of Prof. Mihaela van der Schaar at the University of Cambridge.
-My work studies how large language models can reason about uncertainty, design informative experiments, and optimise decision-making under limited observations.
-I am particularly interested in coupling Bayesian experimental design with foundation models to build reliable, sample-efficient agents for scientific discovery and human-centred applications.
+I am a Ph.D. student in the van der Schaar Lab at the University of Cambridge, where I work with Prof. Mihaela van der Schaar on reasoning, Bayesian experimental design, and optimisation for large language models.
+My research is supported by a W.D.
+Armstrong Trust Fund studentship and aims to make adaptive, data-efficient decision-making practical in high-stakes settings.

-Before starting my Ph.D., I completed dual M.Sc. degrees in Electrical Engineering and Computer Science at the University of Chile, focusing on generative inference models and the classification of astronomical objects.
-I also earned a cross-disciplinary B.Sc. spanning computer, electrical, and mechanical engineering, and obtained the Professional Engineer accreditation in Electrical Engineering.
+Before joining Cambridge, I completed a dual M.Sc. in Electrical Engineering and Computer Science at the University of Chile, where I focused on generative inference models and astronomical object classification.
+I previously earned a three-major B.Sc. in Computer, Electrical, and Mechanical Engineering, as well as the Professional Engineer accreditation in Electrical Engineering.

-I have deployed production-grade machine learning systems for the ALeRCE astronomy collaboration, developed generative clustering models at Harvard's Institute for Applied Computational Science, and advanced semi-supervised learning methods at the University of Chile's Laboratory of Computational Intelligence.
+My work spans probabilistic modelling, variational inference, and large-scale machine learning systems for astronomy and healthcare.
+I enjoy collaborating with interdisciplinary teams to bring principled ML research into production environments.